Cambodia See: Explore Angkor Kingdom in 3 Days (3日吴哥窟)

 Note: Banteay Srei closes at 5pm.

 And that ended our 3-day tour of the Angkor Kingdom.
-If I were to go back for a 3rd visit, I will cycle.
+If I were to go back for a 3rd visit, I will probably opt to cycle.